The Matching Process for Intended Parents: How We Find Your Perfect Surrogate

 • What type of relationship or communication level do you expect to have with your surrogate?

-Thinking about these questions will help you and your coordinator find the most appropriate surrogate match.
+These questions will help you and your coordinator find the most appropriate surrogate match.

 Pre-Screening for Surrogates